Imagine returning home after a long day’s work and relaxing in your plunge pool as the sun sets over the horizon.

 Types Of Tiles

 First, let us discuss the different types of tiles that you can buy.
-While the ceramic tiles are preferred for bnth inside the pool as well as the surrounding areas, there are other options to consider.
+While ceramic tiles are preferred for both inside the pool and the surrounding areas, there are other options to consider.
 An average-sized plunge pool will cost around $10,000 to $40,000, depending on the kind of tile and pool mechanisms you choose.

 1. Glass Tiles

-If you want the surface to look different every day, then glass tiles are a great option.
-This is because the surface does not absorb light but reflects it to create different ambient lighting depending on the weather and sky colours.
+If you want the surface to look different every day, glass tiles are a great option.
+The surface does not absorb light but reflects it to create different ambient lighting depending on the weather and sky colours.